7th Infantry Regiment (United States): American Civil War

-The regiment won 14 campaign streamers for actions during the Civil War.
+The regiment would receive 14 campaign streamers for actions during the Civil War.

 Spanish–American War

 The Seventh Infantry regiment fought at El Caney and San Juan Hill.

 World War I

 The regiment has been associated with the Third Infantry Division since that unit was established in World War I.

 The unit is credited with participation in the Aisne Defensive, the battle of Château-Thierry, the defense of the Champagne-Marne region and the attacks at Aisne-Marne, Meuse-Argonne, and Saint-Mihiel.